 Andy, why single out "Luzonians" for spreading baseless rumors about Davao?
 You should know that a lot of your city's tourism revenues come from Luzonians.
 In fact, a lot of Luzonians LOVE Davao.

 Boracay is beautiful, the beaches, the people, all great.
 Puerto Galaria on Mindoro is nice for a few days too.
 If you like adventure go from from Cataclan on the ferry to Roxas and travel across the island.
 Very few tourists and great places to stop off.
 I loved Palawan too, especially El Nido.
 Regards safety, never saw any trouble at all.
 If you are into diving, Coron is a great place too.
 Have a great trip.
-I love the country. almost 7 years ago
+I love the country. about 7 years ago

 I beg to differ on some of the former answers.